-You could use this same delivery method can be used when treating sunburn as well as poison ivy, oak, and sumac, or opt to use a healing salve made out of the broadleaf plantain plant for a long-lasting and solid topical treatment.
+You could use this same delivery when treating sunburn as well as poison ivy, oak, and sumac, or opt to use a healing salve made out of the broadleaf plantain plant for a long-lasting and solid topical treatment.

-When making an infusion from this wild medicinal plant, you can use water, but it will most likely be far more potent and boast a longer shelf life if the parts of the pant are steeped in apple cider vinegar.
+When making an infusion from this wild medicinal plant, you can use water, but it will most likely be far more potent and boast a longer shelf life if the parts of the plant are steeped in apple cider vinegar.
 Vinegar infused with plantain typically helps soothe the skin or soreness and itching almost immediately.

 When a broadleaf plantain-based infusion, salve, or wound wash is used to treat an injury, it may also help speed up the healing process and stem blood flow.

 Broadleaf has also been used as a primary active ingredient in natural remedies to treat snake bites and even first-degree burns.

 A vinegar infusion can be used to soak blistered, burnt, or rashed skin with.
 The same mixture can be used as a shampoo The broadleaf plantain infusion can be mixed with one part bentonite clay or baking soda and used as a skin mash as part of a natural beauty routine.

 Make a cup of broadleaf plantain tea to treat kidney infections, urinary tract infections, stomach ache, bladder infections, yeast infections, irritable bowel syndrome, and heartburn.